-5. U.D.
-Canabady, Secretary for Foreign Affairs of the Republic of Mauritius, in her welcome remarks, noted the discussions that took place the two previous days.
+H.E.
+Mrs. U.D.
+Canabady, Secretary for Foreign Affairs of the Republic of Mauritius, in her welcoming remarks, noted the discussions that took place the two previous days during the SIDS Global Business Network Private Sector Partnership Forum.
 She commended the discussions that gave way to concrete outcomes and 5 partnerships that promote sustainable development in the AIMS region.
-She stressed on the different agenda (AU Agenda 2063, Mauritius 2030, etc) that all point in the same direction and the importance to map out steps in the implementation of the sustainable development agenda, as well as the need to bring new ideas and challenge established thoughts, in preparation to the Mid Term Review of the SAMOA Pathway.
+She stressed that the different development agendas, whether regional or national (AU Agenda 2063, Mauritius 2030, etc) all point in the same direction, that is the importance to map out steps in the implementation of the sustainable development agenda.
+She also underlined the need to bring new ideas and challenge established thoughts, in the preparation of the Mid Term Review of the SAMOA Pathway.

-Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High 6.
-Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States expressed appreciation to the Government of Mauritius for hosting the meeting as well as the series of preparatory meetings.
-She expounded on the sustainable development challenges the SIDS are confronted with.
-The mid-term review of the SAMOA pathway provides the opportunity to bring sustainable development to the foreground of the international community and provides a space to ask what has been achieved and what has not and the reasons thereof, as well as what needs to be done.
-She explained that the mid-term review of the SAMOA pathway is an important milestone that enables setting of priorities, given the diverse challenges, such as the absence of a formal coordination mechanism.
-She commended the AIMS region for showing innovation, creativity and resilience and for helping to put sustainable development in practice.
-Many SIDS have embraced the blue economy and innovative financing, and have shown leadership in this domain.
-Many SIDS have also made great strides towards graduation from the Least Developed Countries (LDC) status.
-She also highlighted the support extended by the UN system to SIDS.
-The UN system intends to improve support to LDCs and those in transition, as well as address the challenges which SIDS face.
-In doing so, there is a need to understand those challenges, as well as prioritise and propose concrete steps towards implementation of the Samoa pathway and the SDGs.
+Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States expressed appreciation to the Government of Mauritius for hosting the meeting as well as the Partnership Forum.
+She underscored the sustainable development challenges the SIDS are confronted with.
+She explained that the mid-term review of the SAMOA pathway is an important milestone that will enable assess progress achieved in its implementation in conjunction with the targets set in the SDGs and the setting of priorities for the SIDS in the light of the findings, given the diverse challenges faced, including the absence of a formal coordination mechanism which is the case in the AIMS Grouping.

+She also highlighted the support extended by the UN system to SIDS and reaffirmed the resolve of the UN system to improve support to LDCs and those in transition, as well as address the challenges which SIDS face.
+In doing so, there is a need to understand those challenges, as well as to prioritise and propose concrete steps towards implementation of the Samoa pathway and the SDGs.

-7. Dr. Azeema Adam, Envoy on Financing for Development, Maldives - Chair of AOSIS, Lois Young, Permanent Representative of Belize to the United Nations, Co-Chair of the SIDS Partnership Steering Committee highlighted the work of Maldives, as chair of AOSIS, in gathering support for SIDS which face various challenges such as rise in sea level, the vulnerability of their economies against external shocks and vulnerable infrastructure.
-Maldives indicated that vulnerability is the common condition with which SIDS live.
-There is therefore a need for capacity building, namely for negotiation.
-SIDS also have a need for market access for exports and face technical barriers to trade.
+Dr. Azeema Adam, Envoy on Financing for Development, Maldives, representing the Chair of AOSIS, highlighted the need for support for SIDS which face various challenges such as rise in sea level, the vulnerability of their economies against external shocks and vulnerable infrastructure.
+She underlined that vulnerability is the constant condition with which SIDS live and that there is therefore a need for capacity building for market access for exports and removal of technical barriers to trade.

-8. H. E. Ms. Lois Young, Ambassador and Permanent Representative of Belize to the United Nations, Co-Chair of the SIDS Partnership Steering Committee, presented several key items brought forward by stakeholders in the partnership dialogue, including the need to clarify the kind of partnerships for SIDS.
+H. E. Ms. Lois Young, Ambassador and Permanent Representative of Belize to the United Nations, Co-Chair of the SIDS Partnership Steering Committee, presented several key items brought forward by stakeholders in the partnership dialogue, including the need to clarify the kinds of partnerships required for SIDS.
 She highlighted the importance to focus on implementation, national enabling environments, give due attention to the sharing of best practices regularly and enhance the online SIDS action platform.
 Ambassador Young highlighted the need to focus on forging partnerships, building capacity, and engaging youth meaningfully in programs and advocacy.
 Partnerships need to be based on collaboration, respect and trust, and projects need to be stakeholder-driven and carried out through simple protocols.
-The Permanent Representative of Belize to the United Nations highlighted that the AIMS Regional Preparatory Meeting for the Mid Term Review of the SAMOA Pathway provides an opportunity to set the stage for dialogues to come.
+She also highlighted that the AIMS Regional Preparatory Meeting for the Mid Term Review of the SAMOA Pathway provides an opportunity to set the stage for dialogues to come.